ElectiveAspNet/04_entityframwork_strongly_typed_views/README.md

 # #4 Entity Framework & Strongly typed views
-## Agenda Day 4 - Entity Framework & Strongly typed views
+## Agenda Day 4 - Entity Framework & Strongly typed views.

 ## Your own project
 You should all show me your own project, which is useing the frameworks we used so far.